itserik0/jumpstart-workshop/content/css/anatomy-of-css.md

 #### ID Selector

-The element on the page with the specified ID.
-On any HTML page id's need to be unique.
+Select the element on the page with the specified ID. ```id``` is an attribute that can be applied to almost any HTML element, and must be unique.
+There should only be one of any given ```id``` on a webpage.

 ```
 #my-id {